We’ve all heard the age old adage.

 Whether you make that connection consciously or subconsciously, there’s no denying that color usage effectively conveys the seriousness with which the firm approaches its cases.

-Add the line about how “The Best Defense Is A Good Offense” and you’ve got yourself a military-grade weapon of a web design.
+Add the line about how “The Best Defense Is A Good Offense” and you’ve got yourself a military-grade weapon of an inspiring law firm web design.
 You know that this firm is smart, tactful, but aggressive and gets results.